ovska/FlameCsv/docs/docs/configuration.md

 ### Converters

 Custom converters are added to @"FlameCsv.CsvOptions`1.Converters?displayProperty=nameWithType".
-Converters are checked in LIFO-order, falling back to built-in converters if no user configured converter can convert a specific type.
+Converters are checked in LIFO order, falling back to built-in converters if no user configured converter can convert a specific type.

 Built-in converters are available for common .NET types, including: